eSprinkle/QuickAndroid/README.md

 	"<!-- eSprinkle-quickAndroid:is_new=[true] -->"

 4. There tags can be anywhere inside the layout file but they should exists.
-5. Run the sources "QuickAndroidMain" and provide the xml file name.
+5. Run the sources "QuickAndroidMain" by opening "Run" batch file and provide the xml file name.
+6. Your activity class will be generated for the respective xml file

 Documentation